 Be extra prepared for the admission test.

 Another major requirement for medical school is passing the admission test.
 It’s recommended for liberal arts majors not to enter medical school immediately after graduating college.
 This is to give them more time to prepare, especially for the admission test.
-They can either enter a review centre or acquire review materials online.
+They can either enter a review centre, hire pure biology tuition, or acquire review materials online.
 They would even be at a more advantageous position when they review while pursuing the prerequisite science courses.
 Since the admission test is standardised, taking practice sets will also help gauge one’s strengths and weaknesses in the different subject areas.

 Reach out to friends with premed degrees.